kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

-An BaselineAdminNetworkPolicy (BANP) resource will help the administrators set baseline security rules that describes default connectivity for cluster workloads, which CAN be overridden by developer NetworkPolicies if needed.
+An BaselineAdminNetworkPolicy (BANP) resource will help the administrators set baseline security rules that describes default connectivity for cluster workloads, which CAN be overridden by developer owned NetworkPolicies if needed.

 The BaselineAdminNetworkPolicy spec will look almost identical to that of an ANP, except for two important differences:
 1. There is no `Priority` field associated with BaselineAdminNetworkPolicy.
-Note that in writing a BaselineAdminNetworkPolicy, admins can still stack a narrower `Allow` on top of a wider `Deny` rule for example, by positioning the `Allow` rule higher in the ingress/egress rule list, which will result it to be evaluated first.
-However, the authors of this KEP did not have a valid usecase for creating multiple BaselineAdminNetworkPolicies in a cluster with distinct policy-level priorities.
+Note that in writing a BaselineAdminNetworkPolicy, admins can create different priorities in rules by placing them before or after one another.
+However, the authors of this KEP did not find a valid usecase for creating multiple BaselineAdminNetworkPolicies in a cluster with distinct policy-level priorities.
 BANPs are intended for setting cluster default security postures, and in most cases the subject of such policy should be the entire cluster.
 2. There is no `Pass` action for BaselineAdminNetworkPolicy rules.

 ### User Stories